joshraphael/ra4111/DESIGN.md

 ![completelevel2](badges/img/Level3.png "Complete Level 2")

-Complete level 2 and buy the lift pass for level 3 in one session
+Complete level 2 and buy the lift pass for level 3 without using passwords

 Conditions:
 1. Start game with no levels completed